 Indian Child Welfare Act (ICWA) (See Major Federal Legislation Concerned With Child Protection, Child Welfare, and Adoption.)

-Information and/or data that help measure progress toward desired outcomes, goals, and objectives.
-Within the child welfare field, indicators can be used by administrators, policymakers, and researchers to assess an agency/organization’s progress toward achieving child safety, permanency, and well-being outcomes.
-(Adapted from Casey Family Programs)
+Information and/or data that helps measure progress toward desired outcomes, goals, and objectives.
+Within the child welfare field, indicators can be used by administrators, policymakers, and researchers to assess an agency/organization's progress toward achieving child safety, permanency, and well-being outcomes.

 Individuals With Disabilities Education Act (IDEA)

 A law ensuring services to children with disabilities throughout the nation.
 IDEA governs how states and public agencies provide early intervention, special education, and related services to more than 6.5 million eligible infants, toddlers, children, and youth with disabilities.
 (U.S. Department of Education)

 Services provided to children and families who have been reported to child protective services for possible child abuse or neglect and who are assessed as being able to benefit from services delivered in the home.
 Services are generally provided to families who have an "open case" with the child welfare agency and whose children remain at home or have returned home from out-of-home care.